How to check the certificate expiration date using the openssl command and options

 -enddate

-This option displays only the expiration date from the loaded certificate.
-There is also an option called -startdate that displays the valid start date, but since the -dates option means that both options are applied at the same time, I think -dates is fine if you are not particularly particular about it.
+This option displays only the expiration date of the loaded certificate.
+There is also a -startdate option that displays the valid start date, but the -dates option applies both of these options at the same time, so if you don't have any particular preferences, I think -dates is fine

 -text

-As mentioned above, this is an option to display the certificate in text format.
-The output includes all setting information such as the public key, signature algorithm, issuer, subject name, expiration date, etc.
+As explained above, this option displays the certificate in text format.
+The output contains all the configuration information, such as the public key, signature algorithm, issuer, subject name, expiration date, etc

 Patterns without -noout

-In this case, the undecrypted certificate requested by the command is displayed as is, and the expiration date specified in the option will be displayed.
-To be honest, I don't look at the contents of undecrypted certificates, so it's easier to read if I wear them.
+In this case, the undecrypted certificate requested by the command will be displayed as is, followed by the expiration date and other information specified in the options.
+To be honest, we don't look at the contents of the undecrypted certificate, so it's easier to read if you leave it on

 < /dev/null 2> Pattern without /dev/null